steve1316/granblue-automation-pyautogui/README.md

 - [ ] (LOW PRIORITY) Implement Guild Wars/Rise of the Beasts navigation/items.
 - [ ] (LOW PRIORITY) Implement if-else logic in scripts.
 - [ ] (LOW PRIORITY) Deal with any left-over TODOs.
+- [ ] (LOW PRIORITY) Eventually remove dependence on Game class from ImageUtils and MouseUtils and move any relevant functionality over to the Game class.
 ## Frontend
 - [ ] Add a Save Logs button.
 - [ ] Add a Group/Party selector.